Anatoly Kitov: Medical cybernetics

 By the 1970s, Kitov had worked in healthcare for more than ten years.
 He became a world leader in medical cybernetics, overseeing the development of the information model of the Soviet medical industry; unified software packages for forming and logical control of information arrays were worked out.
 Within the health care field he established scientific schools of thought, educated a number of talented followers, and guided many dissertation works.
 Kitov also published several conceptual articles and three monographs: "Automation of Information processing and Management in the Healthcare Field" (1976); "Introduction into Medical Cybernetics" (1977); and "Medical Cybernetics" (1983).

 Kitov made great contributions to the creation of "local" medical AMSes, which functioned within specific enterprises: at hospitals, clinics, and drugstores.
 The first AMS of that type operated at the clinical hospital No. 6, subject to the Third Directorate of the USSR Ministry of Health.
 Later this AMS supported the curing and rehabilitation of victims of the 1986 Chernobyl disaster.

 For 12 years, Kitov was the national representative of the USSR in the field of medical informatics at the United Nations and UNESCO, serving in top-level positions at the International Federation of Medical Informatics (MedInfo), the International Medical Informatics Association, and Technical Committee No. 4 of the International Federation for Information Processing (TC-4 IFIP).

 Kitov participated in the organization of three international congresses of MedInfo: the first World Congress of MedINFO (1974, Stockholm), the second World Congress (1977, Toronto), and the third World Congress (1980, Tokyo).
 About a thousand scientists from developed countries gathered at the second World Congress.
 Kitov also chaired the section on biomedical research.

 Academic career

-Pedagogical activity became of importance in Kitov's work.
-He had a natural interest for acquiring knowledge and studying its dissemination, and passing it on to those who surrounded him.
-During his tenure from 1951 to 1952 at the Dzerzhinsky Artillery Academy, Kitov conducted one of the Union's first three courses of lectures on computers and programming.
+Between 1951 to 1952, Kitov conducted one a course on computers and programming at the Dzerzhinsky Artillery Academy.
 More than 40 postgraduates, both Soviet and foreign, prepared and defended dissertations under Kitov's scientific supervision.
 In 1980, he accepted a position at the Plekhanov Russian University of Economics, where he worked for seventeen years, as chair of the Computer Programming department.